michael-snower/ppo/README.md

 ```

 Then, I recommend training a model in a simple environment, like Cartpole.
 Use this command
 to do that.
-This will also log the results to tensorboard and save the model (Training should
+This will also log the results to tensorboard and save the model (Training takes about 5 min. on my 2018 Macbook Pro):
-take less than 10 min. on most machines built in the last few years):
 ```
 py runner.py --env-id='CartPole-v1' --learning-rate='lambda x: x * 1e-4' --shared-network='fc3'  --num-batches=500 --tb-path='./tbs/CartPole-v1/' --log-every=1 --save-path='./models/CartPole-v1/' --save-every=50
 ```